adrinux/HuMC/README.md

 # web-starter-hugo
-A static web site starter kit using Gulp and Hugo static site generator
+A static web site starter kit using gulp and Hugo static site generator.
+Uses gulp to process images, javascript, sass, css and html into a containted Hugo site and runs Hugo to process it all.

+## Features
+Includes seperate dev, stage and live flows.
+Includes browsersync for live sync during development.
+Has hugo templates based on [HTML5 boilerplate](https://html5boilerplate.com/).
+Includes normalize.css as a base for your CSS.

 ## How to use
-Eventually this project should be a Yeoman generator, in the meantime:
+Eventually this project should be a Yeoman/Slush generator, in the meantime:

 ```
 git clone